aneldev/dynadux/doc/Sections.md

 This Create App Store
 - requests an onChange callback to get notified for the changes
-- returns an api to use the store.
+- returns an API to use the store.

 The returned API will be directly the API of the Sections.

 So, we create the Dynadux store, with the classic `createStore`, but we don't pass reducers for the sections.

 As an output of the function, we return a small API.
 For each Section, we create a property with the returned value of the create section function.
-The function of each section requires the Store in order to be attached to this store.
+The function of each section requires the Store to be attached to this store.

-This is the function to create the app store.
+The function to create the app store:

 ```
 const createAppStore = (onChange: (state: IAppState) => void) => {